-Our research and development efforts have been focused on the development of cancer therapeutics and our cadherin technology platform and currently include ADH-1, eniluracil, STS and various cadherin-based preclinical programs.
+Our research and development efforts have been focused on the development of cancer therapeutics and our cadherin technology platform and currently include eniluracil and STS.

 We have established relationships with contract research organizations, universities and other institutions, which we utilize to perform many of the day-to-day activities associated with our drug development.
 Where possible, we have sought to include leading scientific investigators and advisors to enhance our internal capabilities.
 Research and development issues are reviewed internally by our executive management and supporting scientific staff.
 Major development issues are presented to the members of our Scientific and Clinical Advisory Board for discussion and review.